Tiertex Design Studios

 Tiertex Design Studios Limited was a British software development company and former video game developer based in Macclesfield, England; it was founded in 1986, focusing on porting games to home computers and handheld platforms.

-As a video game developer, they produced over 200 titles - including many on license to companies such as THQ, Disney Interactive and BBC Multimedia.
-However, in later years, they struggled with the move to the seventh generation of video game consoles, and so pivoted to developing USB development boards and displays for industrial purposes.
+It developed over 200 titles, including many under license from companies such as THQ, Disney Interactive and BBC Multimedia.
+In later years, it struggled with the move to the seventh generation of video game consoles so pivoted to developing USB development boards and displays for industrial purposes.

-On the 5th of August 2021, the company closed its doors after 34 years, with lead developer Donald Campbell still at the helm.
+On 5 August 2021, the company closed its doors.